How to Be a Dom: Complete Guide for Beginners

 If dominance is the engine of a scene, communication is the oil that keeps it running smoothly.
 As a Dom, you gotta foster clear, honest communication before, during, and after play.
 No consent, no BDSM -- period.

-Consent is continuous: Getting an initial "yes" to a certain activity is not the end of the story.
-Consent in BDSM is ongoing and can be revoked at any time.
-As a Dom, you must not only respect a withdrawal of consent, you should actively encourage your sub to voice it if they need to.
-This is where safewords come in: a predefined word like "red" (or any agreed term that wouldn't normally come up) means stop immediately.
-If your partner says the safeword or otherwise indicates they need to pause, you stop everything right then and there -- no exceptions.
+Consent is continuous: A "yes" at the start doesn't cover the whole scene.
+Consent can be revoked at any time, and as a Dom you should actively encourage your sub to voice it if they need to.
+This is where safewords come in: "red" (or any agreed term) means stop immediately, no exceptions.
 Ignoring a safeword is abuse, plain and simple.

 Dom Responsibilities: Safety and Aftercare